-- 1. Common Shares issued from the exercise of common share purchase warrants. - 2.
+- Common Shares issued from the exercise of common share purchase warrants.

 Issued in consideration for the completion of the Royalty purchase Agreement.
-See "Recent Developments McArthur River and Cigar Lake Royalty Acquisitions". - 3.
-Common Shares issued as part of the May Offering.
-See "General Development of the Business".
+See "Recent Developments McArthur River and Cigar Lake" 2. - Common Shares issued as part of the May Offering.
+See "General Development of the Business". - 3.
+4. Common Shares issued from the exercise of common share options.